How Long Does a Misdemeanor Stay on Your Record? (Forever)

 Missouri 6-12 months Wyoming 180 days

 With more and more agencies using background checks for housing, employment, or licensure, having a clean criminal record is important.
 Having even a misdemeanor on a record can impact a person’s future.
-Unfortunately, forever is a possible answer to the question “How long does a misdemeanor stay on your record?”
+Unfortunately, it is possible for a misdemeanor to stay on your record forever.

 References